vicky-liu17/vicky-blogs/Reinforcement_Learning.md

 ### RL Formulation
 - Still assume a Markov Decision Process(MDP):
     - State space S
+        - all possible states that an RL agent can encounter in the environment.
+The state space defines the universe of situations or configurations that the agent can perceive and interact with during its decision-making process.
     - Action space A
+        - In Reinforcement Learning (RL), the "action space," denoted as "A," is the set of all possible actions that an RL agent can take in a given state of the environment.
     - Environment Transition model T
     - Reward Function R
+        - a "reward" is a numerical value or signal that an RL agent receives from its environment in response to the actions it takes.
+The reward serves as feedback to the agent, indicating how well it is performing in achieving its goals.
+The primary purpose of rewards in RL is to guide the learning process and help the agent make decisions that lead to desirable outcomes.
+        - A reward function in Reinforcement Learning (RL) is a mathematical function or rule that quantifies the desirability or quality of the outcomes achieved by an RL agent in a specific state of the environment.
+It assigns a numerical reward value to each state-action pair, indicating how favorable or unfavorable the agent's behavior is in that particular situation.

 - Still looking for a policy $\pi(s)$